Why choose Biology?

 Please note that confidence and ability in chemistry is essential as biology has a considerable biochemical content.
 If a student does not like chemistry, A level biology is not a wise choice.
 To pursue biology beyond A level a student really has to be studying A level chemistry alongside biology as most university biological, medical, veterinary and similar courses require biology and chemistry.
 A willingness to use numerical techniques is also important so a competence in maths is essential and a student wanting to progress to higher education in biology is recommended to consider studying maths at A level.

-Assessment for A level will consist of 3 written papers which will include questions based on experience of practical work so practical work will continue to be an essential component in the teaching of A level biology.
-The amount of practical work carried out by students will therefore not diminish in the new specifications.
+Assessment consists of 3 written papers which will include questions based on experience of practical work so practical work will continue to be an essential component in the teaching of A level biology.

 "Biology has taught me many new and amazing things, even things that I have been able to use in day to day life!”